bicCluster/learning-cluster/README.md

 * If you come accross failure in registering four machines, check:
 	- If you set the ssh correctly, and can login in other machine from root@losalamos without password.
 	- Use the private key: `id_rsa`.
 Copy this with `scp` to your laptop beforehand.
 You could use this [link](http://www.hypexr.org/linux_scp_help.php) for reference.
+Upload the file.
+Do not copy paste the key from terminal (there might be extra white-spaces or lines added/missing).
 	- All machine, /etc/hosts need to have their FQDN inside.
 Also, according to Install Documentation, check `hostname -f` is return its FQDN.
 * Before Install the services, better to carefully handle the warning from the registeration section.
 Check whether NTP is intalled.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line 'sudo service ntp start'.
 * The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 Some other services may fail so do not install services that you do not need.
 * You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine,
-* But if everything goes smoothly, you only have to manully install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
+* But if everything goes smoothly, you only have to manually install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
+* If any/all of the 'target hosts' fail to register, it might be because of the following problems:
+        - **Hostname conflict**.
+Look for errors in the log.
+If there is a hostname conflict (eg: expecting alpha.pc.cs.cmu.edu but got alpha), you can change the hostname by using the `hostname <name>` command.
+        - Misconfiguration of the ambari agents.
+Remove the ambari installation and try again with a clean slate.
+(Not for losalamos)
 * While installing `ambari-server` on `losamalos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
 * Remember to use `sudo source /etc/profile` after you modify the environment variables.
 After that, you should be able to check the version of your java by using `java -version`.
 * Your java directory should be under `/usr/jdk64/`.
 Carefully set it to your configuration file.